SitangshuIIITA/Automatic-Quantum-Espresso-to-YAMBO-scripts-in-HPC/README.md

 #### Quantum Espresso DFT input script generation:
 This section will take care of "relax", "scf" (both with and without spin-orbit calculation), "nscf (by default (both with spin-orbit calculation)" and "bands (with orbitals)" calculations automatically.

 1. In the QE_input_file.sh file, change only lines 35-67 as per your input.
-Don't Change anything else.
+You may add other QE flags also.
 2. Scroll down and change line 82-85.
 Dont delete "|".
 Maintain the format.